Skip to Content

 1. Layers of T-shirts and sweaters.
 The best way to travel light and be prepared for all kinds of weather in Norway is to layer your clothes.
 We had several days, especially along the fjords in Flam and when hiking to Pulpit Rock, when we started out with 3 layers, went to 1, and then back to 3 or even 4 again.

-This is what we packed: t-shirts, several light tops with long sleeves, a light fleece jacket, and a warm fleece hoodie.
+This is what we packed: T-shirts, several light tops with long sleeves, a light fleece jacket (with a zipper, so it’s easier to layer), and a thin fleece pullover.
+Why fleece?
+Because it’s warm, light to pack, and it dries quickly.
 We also took a few simple shirts and blouses to wear at dinner.

 2. Rain jacket.
-Make sure you always have a rain jacket with you in Norway, because sometimes the rain comes completely unexpected and in no time you can get soaking wet.
+Make sure you always have a rain jacket with you in Norway!
+Sometimes, the rain comes completely unexpected and you can get soaking wet in no time.

 Before our trip, we were wondering whether a light rain jacket would be sufficient or if we needed a warmer insulated jacket in summer months.
 Despite the rain and the wind and rather cold temperatures, we were ok with the light jackets (sometimes in combination with two fleece sweaters underneath).

-This is what we packed: we each have a light Vaude Escape rain jacket (also for kids).
-These are our favorite rain jackets and we have been using them on every trip for the last 6 years.
+This is what we packed: a light rain jacket like this and this for the children.
+These are our favorite rain jackets and we have been using them on every trip for years.
 As the kids grow out of one, we immediately buy a new one.
 They’re worth every cent.

 3. Jeans, shorts, and hiking pants.
 Depending on what you plan to see and do in Norway, you should pack some smart pants or jeans and hiking pants for outdoor activities.
 I’d definitely take shorts because when the sun is shining it feels really hot, even though the temperatures are not as high.

 This is what we packed: casual pants, jeans, and hiking pants.
 On one of our summer trips to Norway, we never actually needed shorts because we were extremely unlucky with the weather (it was an exceptionally bad couple of weeks, the locals told us).
-But I’d definitely pack them – normally, Norwegian summers are warm enough to wear shorts.
-We wore shorts and t-shirts on various occasions when we visited the Lofoten Islands in July.
+But I’d definitely pack shorts as well.
+Normally, Norwegian summers are warm enough to wear shorts.
+We wore shorts and T-shirts on various occasions when we visited the Lofoten Islands in July.

 4. Sneakers and waterproof hiking shoes.
 What kind of shoes to pack for Norway depends highly on what you plan to do.
 In general, light sneakers or walking shoes are best for sightseeing.
 However, if you plan to go hiking, you really need good hiking boots.